satta-king-online/satta-king/README.md

 If you want to get the complete code of online play satta app you can contact 9646713204 or visit  : https://satta-king-online.com/

+We are developing app of saata king online play, satta king android app.